FIELD NOTE · 2026-05-18 · METHODOLOGY DISCLOSURE · FINLOGIX 2024 USABILITY STUDY

 Section 4 — How to read this

 If you are evaluating the d = 2.47 number for a hiring decision: it is statistically decisive on the specific task measured.
 The paired-within-subjects design controls for between-user variance, the counter-balancing controls for learning effects, the p < 0.001 leaves vanishingly small room for chance, and the 95% CI [1.4s, 2.0s] is bounded away from zero.
-The redesign almost certainly is faster on order placement for the population represented in the n = 15 sample.
+The redesign almost certainly is faster on the time-to-insight task for the population represented in the n = 15 sample.

 What it does not say is that the analyst’s entire workday compressed by 40%.
 That is a generalisation the study was not designed to support.
-Order placement is one part of the workflow.
+Risk identification is one part of the workflow.
 A more honest framing for the portfolio elsewhere would read: “Finlogix 2024 controlled usability study, n = 15 within-subjects paired design.
-On the order-placement task, the new modular widget system reduced time-to-submission from 3.1s to 1.9s (95% CI on the 1.7s difference: [1.4s, 2.0s]).
+On the time-to-insight task, the new modular widget system reduced time-to-insight from 4.2s to 2.5s — a 40% reduction (95% CI on the 1.7s difference: [1.4s, 2.0s]).
 Paired t(14) = 8.92, p < 0.001.
 Cohen’s d (paired-difference / SD-of-differences) = 2.47.
 The effect is decisive on this specific task; generalisation to broader analyst workflow would require a multi-task replication study with larger n.”
 That is the framing I will be migrating the project-finlogix.html and CLAUDE.md FAQ copy toward.

 Section 5 — Reconciling the “90-day pooled-SD” framing elsewhere